seemyhurt/projects_QT/README.md

 # projects_QT
-Contains examples from the book "QT Professional Programming" and personal projects
+Contains examples from the book "QT Professional Programming" and some personal projects